 Would my private practice benefit from Google Ads?

 Psychologists, social workers, therapists, and counselors all benefit from online advertising.

-Google Ads (what used to be called Google AdWords) have the potential to position your private practice at the top of search results, above your competition.
+Google Ads (what used to be called Google AdWords) have the potential to position your private practice at the top of search results.
+This places you above your competition.
 Appearing at the top of Google search results will increase visitors to your website and generate potential new clients.

 Pro tip: your ads are only as good as your website

 Online ads use micro-messaging to draw people’s attention and direct them straight to your website.
-That means your website has to be in top shape — modern, engaging, filled with interesting content and a strong message that connects with potential clients and makes it easy for them to sign up for a consultation with you.
+That means your website has to be in top shape — modern, engaging, filled with interesting content and a strong message that connects with potential clients.
+All of these factors make signing up for a consultation much more likely.

 Does your website need work?
 Click here for a free website audit with one of our marketing specialists.

 Why try ads now?